generation-org/JAVA/Unit Testing with JUnit/README.md

 #### Part 1: Writing Unit Tests

-1.Open the Drive package and explore the classes and what they do.
+1. Open the Drive package and explore the classes and what they do.

 2. Open the *DriversManagerTest* class and implement unit test for the following scenarios:
 * Verify a Passenger is added correctly
 * Verify a Driver is added correctly